MohamedAakif/Linux_Maintenance/README.md

 os, shutil, and subprocess modules (standard with Python)

-Permissions
+# Permissions

 The script requires elevated privileges to perform some tasks.
 Use sudo to run it:

 sudo python3 linux_maintenance.py

-Installation and Usage
+# Installation and Usage

 Download the Script
-Save the script as linux_maintenance.py in your desired directory.

 Make the Script Executable
-Grant execute permissions to the script:

 sudo chmod +x linux_maintenance.py

 Run the Script
-Execute the script using the following command:

 sudo python3 linux_maintenance.py

-View Logs and Reports
+# View Logs and Reports

 Logs for script actions are saved in ~/maintenance_log.txt.

 Disk usage reports are saved in the home directory as disk_usage_report.txt.

-Customization
+# Customization

-Modify Cleanup Paths

 You can add or remove directories for temporary file or cache cleanup by editing the corresponding sections in the script.

-Performance Tuning

 Adjust the vm.swappiness parameter value in the script to customize how aggressively the kernel swaps memory.
 The default is set to 10 for performance optimization.

-Known Issues
+# Known Issues

 The script may not detect and clean caches for non-standard browsers or applications.